Improving Sampling Methods for Fine-tuning SentenceBERT in Text Streams: Background

 The list above is non-exhaustive.
-This paper aims to evaluate text-based sampling methods (see Section \ref{sec:text-based-sampling-methods}) to gather more useful texts for the fine-tuning process.
+This paper aims to evaluate text-based sampling methods (see Section \ref{sec:text-based-sampling-methods}) to gather more useful texts for fine-tuning.
 Considering the above loss functions, we selected BATL, CTL, OCL, and SL.
-CSL and MNRL were not selected because CSL depends on a similarity measure for the text pairs and, therefore, would require extra information for this calculation.
+We did not select CSL and MNRL because CSL depends on a similarity measure for the text pairs and would require extra information for this calculation.
 MNRL, on the other hand, requires positive pairs, or triplets, with a negative anchor.
 Although we could leverage the classes to generate positive pairs, choosing good-quality anchors can be challenging and require deeper analysis for an assertive selection.

 The high cost of training language models is well-known \cite{sharir2020cost}.
 Although fine-tuning is cheaper than training from scratch, using all new data can also lead to high costs \cite{amba2021dynamic,sharir2020cost}.
 Thus, resorting to sampling methods can be beneficial in two aspects: (a) selecting more informative texts and (b) consuming fewer computational resources than using all new data.